-What direction can Career Development Center offer in selecting a major?
+What direction can the Career Development Center (CDC) offer in helping my student select a major?

 What does my child's major have to offer?